 Read more about Company Voluntary Arrangements (CVA).

-If your Company Debt has spiraled out of control and your business is threatening to collapse under creditor pressure, administration is a powerful tool that Wilson Field can help put in place in order to get the situation under control.
-Administration will halt all pending creditor action and prevent them taking any further steps to reclaim their monies.
-It will also give Wilson Field the opportunity to thoroughly analyse your company’s situation and devise the ideal rescue or recovery solution.
+If your company debt has gotten out of control and your business could collapse under creditor pressure, administration is a powerful tool that can help get the situation under control.
+Administration will stop all pending creditor action and prevent them from taking further steps to reclaim their monies.
+It will also allow us to thoroughly analyse your company’s financial situation and propose the ideal rescue or recovery solution.

 Creditors Voluntary Liquidation (CVL)

-If Company Debt has reached levels where the chances of recovery are slim, a creditors voluntary liquidation could provide the ideal way to halt further losses to Creditors and help reduce the possibility of Wrongful Trading action being brought against Directors.
-A creditors voluntary liquidation will mean the end of a company and its debt, but not necessarily the demise of a business.
+If your company debt has reached levels where the chances of recovery are slim, a Creditors Voluntary Liquidation (CVL) could be the ideal way to prevent further losses to creditors.
+It can also help reduce the possibility of Wrongful Trading action being brought against directors.
+A CVL will mean the end of a company and its debt, but not necessarily the demise of a business.

 Read more about Creditors Voluntary Liquidations (CVL).